-Objective Objectives Outputs Within the 3 year duration of the Project All positions within the service include a component that addresses human rights issues and requires compliance with the Ontario Human Rights Code .
+Objectives Outputs Within the 3 year duration of the Project issues All positions within the service include a component that addresses human rights issues and requires compliance with the Ontario Human Rights Code .
 Target completion date: February 2014 Outcomes 3 to 5 years after the launch of the Project Every WPS member understands how human rights related Directives are enacted in their job.
 Every WPS member is accountable to comply with human rights related Directives.
 Outcomes 5 to 10 years after the launch of the Project WPS identifies, eliminates, and prevents discrimination in its employment practices and service delivery.

-Projected Milestone(s) Status Status November 2012 Consult with OHRC, OPC and WPSB Complete February 2014 Review and recommend changes to job descriptions for all positions within the Service In-progress The subcommittee will make recommendations regarding the addition of statements to WPS job descriptions.
+Projected Milestone(s) Status November 2012 Consult with OHRC, OPC and WPSB Complete February 2014 Review and recommend changes to job descriptions for all positions within the Service Complete The subcommittee has submitted recommendations for approval regarding the addition of statements addressing human rights issues and requiring compliance with the Code to WPS job descriptions.

-Strategy Lead(s): Inspector Rick Facciolo, Quality Assurance & Audits
+Inspector Rick Facciolo, Quality Assurance & Audits

-Ongoing Responsibility: Manager, Human Resources
+Manager, Human Resources